Finstro Website, Web Portals & Mobile App – Terms of Use

 Marketing our products and services

-We may use or disclose your personal information to let you know about, and develop, products and services from across Finstro or any company with whom we are associated that may better serve your financial, business and lifestyle needs, or to notify you of promotions or other opportunities in which you may be of interest to you.
+We may use or disclose your personal information to let you know about, and develop, our products and services or products and services from businesses with whom we are associated that may better serve your financial, business and lifestyle needs, or to notify you of promotions or other opportunities which may be of interest to you.
 For example, we may do this after an initial marketing contact.

 Keeping your personal information accurate and up to date